Breathe in, breathe out, breathe in, in, in, breathe out…

 He made a frustrated sound low in his throat, hands coming up to rake through his hair as he muttered, “You’re not getting it.”

-“Then explain it to us so we can try and understand why some of us spent decades worrying that one day we would go to bed wake up to find our loved ones wouldn’t ever wake up again,” Bayls offered, voice soft and steady but there was still a clear echo of countless nightmare-riddled nights.
+“Then explain it to us so we can try and understand why some of us spent decades worrying that one day we would go to bed only to wake up to find our loved ones wouldn’t ever wake up again,” Bayls offered, voice soft and steady but there was still a clear echo of countless nightmare-riddled nights.

 He flinched hard enough that his thighs bumped the map table and one hand dropped down to steady it as he closed his eyes and tried to wrestle control over his emotions.
 Naturally he had known that they’d fear that one day he wouldn’t be alive and would take his Others with him, but did they truly think he wouldn’t try to stay alive?
 Did they truly think he wouldn’t give them some kind of warning before he tried to do the impossible?